 5.3.20.2 Requirements for UE in a PLMN

-The UE shall maintain:
+The UE may maintain:

 - a list of PLMN-specific attempt counters (see 3GPP TS 24.301 [15]).
 The maximum number of possible entries in the list is implementation dependent.
 This list is applicable to access attempts via 3GPP access only;

-- a list of PLMN-specific attempt counters for non-3GPP access.
+- a list of PLMN-specific attempt counters for non-3GPP access, if the UE supports non-3GPP access.
 The maximum number of possible entries in the list is implementation dependent.
 This list is applicable to access attempts via non-3GPP access only;

 - a list of PLMN-specific N1 mode attempt counters for 3GPP access.
 The maximum number of possible entries in the list is implementation dependent.
 This list is applicable to access attempts via 3GPP access only;

-- a list of PLMN-specific N1 mode attempt counters for non-3GPP access.
+- a list of PLMN-specific N1 mode attempt counters for non-3GPP access, if the UE supports non-3GPP access.
 The maximum number of possible entries in the list is implementation dependent.
 This list is applicable to access attempts via non-3GPP access only;

 - one counter for "SIM/USIM considered invalid for GPRS services" events (see 3GPP TS 24.301 [15]); and

-- one counter for "SIM/USIM considered invalid for 5GS services over non-3GPP access" events.
+- one counter for "SIM/USIM considered invalid for 5GS services over non-3GPP access" events, if the UE supports non-3GPP access.

 A UE supporting non-EPS services shall maintain one counter for "SIM/USIM considered invalid for non-GPRS services" events (see 3GPP TS 24.008 [12]).

-The UE shall store the above lists of attempt counters and the event counters in its non-volatile memory.
+The UE may store the above lists of attempt counters and the event counters in its non-volatile memory.
 The UE shall erase the lists and reset the event counters to zero when the UICC containing the USIM is removed.
 The counter values shall not be affected by the activation or deactivation of MICO mode or power saving mode (see 3GPP TS 24.301 [15]).

 The UE implementation-specific maximum value for any of the above counters shall not be greater than 10.